ain212/ain212.github.io/index.md

 ## Announcements and Communications
-All the communications will be carried out via Piazza, so please enroll to AIN212 Piazza [link](http://piazza.com/hacettepe.edu.tr/fall2023/ain212).
+All the announcements and communications will be carried out via Piazza, so please enroll to AIN212 Piazza [link](http://piazza.com/hacettepe.edu.tr/fall2023/ain212).
+The lecture notes will also be available in Piazza.

 ## (Tentative) Schedule